AI-Clearing/n-cps/docs/installation.md

 There are two ways to run the code - without or without Docker.
 The first option is recommended for most users.
+Both options were tested on Ubuntu 20.04 with driver version 460.106.00 and CUDA Version 11.2.
 The code is developed and tested using 4 (some VOC models) or 8 (VOC/Cityscapes) Tesla V100 GPUs.
 For Cityscapes and ResNet-101, GPUs with more memory will be needed (perhaps A100 will be sufficient, but it was not tested).